xd2287/transformers/docs/source/en/model_doc/vivit.md

 This model was contributed by [jegormeister](https://huggingface.co/jegormeister).
 The original code (written in JAX) can be found [here](https://github.com/google-research/scenic/tree/main/scenic/projects/vivit).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [vivit](https://huggingface.co/models?other=vivit)

 ## VivitConfig

 [[autodoc]] VivitConfig